Bias-tailored quantum LDPC codes: Acknowledgements

 \subsection{Funding}

 JR is funded by BMBF (RealistiQ) and the DFG (CRC 183).
 In this initial phase of this project, JR and ETC were supported by the QCDA project (EP/R043825/1) which has received funding from the QuantERA ERA-NET Cofund in Quantum Technologies implemented within the European Union’s Horizon 2020 Programme.
 ETC's and AOQ's technical contributions were made while at the University of Sheffield.
-LZC was supported by the Australian Research Council via the Centre of Excellence in Engineered Quantum Systems (EQUS) project number CE170100009.
+LZC acknowledges support from the Australian Research Council via the Centre of Excellence in Engineered Quantum Systems (EQUS) project number CE170100009.